zhenni/SemanticFusion/README.md

+## This repository is modified for UNC Robotics Course Project

 # README #

 ### Related publications ###
 Please cite this work if you make use of our system in any of your own endeavors: